 Merino Wool is Warm, Moisture Wicking and Quick Drying

-It’s impossible to separate these three benefits because there is a cause and effect relationship between all of them.
+It’s impossible to separate these three benefits in women’s merino wool base layer because there is a cause-and-effect relationship between all of them.
 The science behind Merino wool is quite interesting because it contains tiny air pockets that effectively draw any excess heat away from your body, keeping this heat in the woolen fibers.

-If you can imagine the feel of synthetic fabrics trapping the heat against your body like saran wrap compared to a warm, fresh out the dryer towel against your skin.
+If you can imagine the feel of synthetic fabrics trapping the heat against your body like saran wrap compared to a warm, fresh out of the dryer towel against your skin.
 In the first case when heat is trapped against your body you also trap your sweat and then comes that gross sticky feeling.
-In the second case, of the warm towel, it pulls the moisture away from your body while holding warmth against your skin.
+In the second case, the warm towel pulls the moisture away from your body while holding warmth against your skin.

 The difference between merino wool and that warm towel is that merino wool also dries quickly.

-So it will absorb the sweat from your skin, move it away from your skin and then quickly dry.
-If you’d had a long day of hiking in the cold, you know all too well how easy it is to build up a sweat.
+So a merino wool base layer will absorb the sweat from your skin, move it away from your skin and then quickly dry.
+If you’d had a long day of hiking in cold weather, you know all too well how easy it is to build up a sweat.
 And then when you stop moving, that sweat can quickly cool against your skin and the chills start.
 Merino wool is exactly what you need to never have this problem again.

 Merino Wool is Temperature Regulating

 The second is the evaporation rate of the moisture absorbed into the merino wool.
 The warmer the outside temperature, the quicker the moisture evaporates and cools your skin.
-That’s why when you come in side from a good winter workout with a merino wool top you will cool down quickly.
-It’s also way merino wool tops work extremely well for summer activities when you face ever changing temperatures, such as a mountain hike.
+That’s why when you come inside from a good winter workout with a merino wool top you will cool down quickly.
+It’s also why merino wool tops work extremely well for summer activities when you face ever-changing temperatures, such as a mountain hike.

 Merino Wool is Soft Against Your Skin